loreanvictor/techblog/posts/rxjs-group-by.md

 export default router.core;
 ```

-In this example, the `next()` operator simply passes requests that are yet to be responded to
+> In this example, the `next()` operator simply passes requests that are yet to be responded to
 to the next request handler (it is similar to calling `next()` inside an Express middleware).

+We are basically:
-We are basically splitting the stream per user, throttling each _sub-stream_ 10 seconds,
+- splitting the stream per user,
+- throttling each _sub-stream_ 10 seconds,
-then merging them back and letting someone else handle the rest.
+- then merging them back and letting someone else handle the rest.

 In effect, this code describes
 a nice _per-user rate-limiting_ middleware that can be mounted on any Express router / app.

 The issue here is that, if there is a _sub-stream_ created for each user, slowly but surely